poppadum/dynquee/doc/EmulationStation_events.md

 ### 4. action = `endgame`

-User has finished playing a game
+User has finished playing a game; usually followed immediately by a `gamelistbrowsing` event

 Params: as `rungame` except
 - `State=selected`